fau-is/IntroCS/README.md

 ## Tasks for (follower) tree (low level):

 1. Implement a binary search tree, that stores all the followers of a user alphabetically.
-Implement the recursive binary search algorithm to check wether a username is listed in the user tree.
+2. Implement the recursive (iterative) binary search algorithm to check wether a username is listed in the user tree.
-2. In order to display all of the followers, use the DFS algorithm from the previous exercise and make slight changes to it, such that it can traverse over the tree in a Pre-, In-, and Postorder.
+3. In order to display all of the followers, use the DFS algorithm from the previous exercise and make slight changes to it, such that it can traverse over the tree in a Pre-, In-, and Postorder.
-3. Implement another suitable data structure of your choice, e.g. hash-table, trie, avl-tree, parse the followers onto it and compare the runtime for searching using pythons time library.
-What do you see?
+4. Find a more efficient data structure (in terms of search runtime) and implement it in order to store all the followers.
+When evaluating the method evaluate_time() your implementation should find a specified user faster than our Binary Search Algorithm